arthurth26/UVPD_Analysis_GUI/README.md

-# UVPD_Analysis_GUI
+# UVPD Analysis GUI

-A GUI and sample files for analysis of variable wavelength UVPD data obtained on the modified QTRAP 5500 hybrid triple-quad in the Hopkins Lab
+This repository provides a Graphical User Interface (GUI) along with sample files for the analysis of variable wavelength UVPD (Ultraviolet Photodissociation) data obtained on the modified QTRAP 5500 hybrid triple-quad in the Hopkins Lab.

+## Getting Started

-Launch the GUI by running UVPD_GUI.py (found in the GUI directory) in your preferred Python environment.
-Note that this GUI requires the following packages: PyQt5, numpy, pandas, and pyteomics.
-If you are missing any of these, you will be prompted to install them on launch directly on launch.
+To launch the GUI, run `UVPD_GUI.py` located in the `GUI` directory in your preferred Python environment.
+Ensure that the following packages are installed: PyQt5, numpy, pandas, and pyteomics.
+If any of these packages are missing, you will be prompted to install them upon launching the GUI.

+## GUI Initialization

-Once initialized, the interface can be popluated with the following fields:
+Once initialized, the interface can be populated with information in the following fields:

-Directory: The directory that contains the .wiff files.
-As a naming convention, each scan that is saved to the .wiff file contains a substring 'Laser_On_XXXnm', where XXX is the wavelength of the laser light being used for UVPD.
-The directory can be selected using an Explorer-like interface by clicking on the "Select Directory" option.
+- **Directory:** The directory containing the .wiff files.
+Each scan saved to the .wiff file follows the naming convention 'Laser_On_XXXnm', where XXX is the wavelength of the laser light used for UVPD.

-Base Peak Range: the upper and lower m/z value that encompasses the parent ion peak.
-This entry should be two, comma-separated numbers.
-The numbers can be intergers or decimals.
-For example: 202.5,204
+- **Base Peak Range:** The upper and lower m/z values encompassing the parent ion peak.
+Enter two comma-separated numbers (e.g., 202.5, 204).

-Fragment Ion Ranges: the upper and lower m/z value that encompasses each fragment ion formed via UVPD.
-This entry can contain as many fragments as you wish.
-The format for entry is two, comma-separated numbers enclosed by comma-separated brackets.
-The numbers can be intergers or decimals.
-For example: (50.5,51.5),(102.5,103.5),125.5,127.9)
+- **Fragment Ion Ranges:** The upper and lower m/z values encompassing each fragment ion formed via UVPD.
+Enter pairs of values enclosed by brackets and separated by commas (e.g., (50.5, 51.5),(102.5, 103.5),(125.5, 127.9).

-The Extract mzML files from .wiff checkbox: If checked, .mzML files will be created for all scans saved to each .wiff files found in the Directory.
-If unchecked, the code will look for .mzML files in the mzML directory, which will have the path Directory\\mzml_directory.
-This mzML directory is automatically created if the Extract mzML files from .wiff checkbox is checked.
+- **Extract mzML files from .wiff checkbox:** If checked, .mzML files will be created for all scans in the specified directory.
+If unchecked, the code will look for .mzML files in the mzML directory (automatically created if checked).

-The Normalize to Laser Power checkbox: If checked, normalizes photofragmentation efficiency to laser power (reccomended; see https://pubs.acs.org/doi/full/10.1021/acs.jpca.1c05564).
-If unchecked, photofragmentation efficiency will not be normalized to laser power (not reccomended).
-The name of the powerdata.csv file is provided in the corresponding dialog box.
+- **Normalize to Laser Power checkbox:** If checked, normalizes photofragmentation efficiency to laser power (recommended).
+If unchecked, photofragmentation efficiency will not be normalized.
+Specify the powerdata.csv file in the corresponding dialog box.

-The Print Raw Data checkbox: If selected, the full mass spectrum for each scan found in the .wiff file will be printed to a .csv.
+- **Print Raw Data checkbox:** If selected, the full mass spectrum for each scan in the .wiff file will be printed to a .csv.

-For proper file format and naming conventions, please see the example files provided in the ExampleData_beforeAnalysis and ExampleData_afterAnalysis directories.

-# Example Usage
+## Example Usage

+Same data is provided to demonsate the GUI's utility:

-The GUI can be run on the data provided in the ExampleData_beforeAnalysis directory.
-The GUI can be popluated with thet following information, which should mimic the outputs found in the ExampleData_afterAnalysis directory
+1. Use the data in the `ExampleData_beforeAnalysis` directory.
+2. Populate the GUI with the following information to mimic the outputs found in the `ExampleData_afterAnalysis` directory:

-Base peak range: 239.0,242.0

-Fragment ion ranges: (54.5,57.0),(114.5,116.0),(129.5,131.0),(139.5,140.5),(141.5,142.8),(153.5,154.5),(156.5,158.0),(167.5,169.0),(170.5,172.0),(180.5,181.8),(182.6,184.0),(184.5,186.0),(198.5,200.0),(208.0,210.0)

-Power data filename: powerscan_400_600nm_120us.csv
+   - **Base Peak Range:** 239.0,242.0
+   - **Fragment Ion Ranges:** (54.5,57.0),(114.5,116.0),(129.5,131.0),(139.5,140.5),(141.5,142.8),(153.5,154.5),(156.5,158.0),(167.5,169.0),(170.5,172.0),(180.5,181.8),(182.6,184.0),(184.5,186.0),(198.5,200.0),(208.0,210.0)
+   - **Power Data Filename:** powerscan_400_600nm_120us.csv

-Please report any bugs to the issues section.
+Please report any bugs in the issues section.